 Working Part-Time in Inside Sales

 The Inside Sales industry is an exciting industry that has experienced rapid growth and change during the 2000s.
 This growth is partly due to the lower cost involved in employing inside reps when compared to outside sales reps and advances in technology.

 Inside sales is a tough position: often filled with more than a fair share of rejection.
-Several employers hire part-time inside sales reps in order to "weed out" those who can't cut a full-time position as well as to guard against the burn out that "dialing for dollars" often creates.
+Several employers hire part-time inside sales reps to "weed out" those who can't cut a full-time position as well as to guard against the burn out that "dialing for dollars" often creates.

 While the majority of those in the auto sales industry are full-time employees, many smaller dealerships or used car dealers employee part-time sales reps.
 This industry gives an excellent opportunity to highlight the benefits that hiring part-time staff has for the employer.

 - Save money by not paying benefits

 - Arrange scheduling to have sales reps working during busy hours and not having to pay full-time employees during typically slow times.

 - Can use part-time positions as "proving grounds" for full-time consideration

 Returning to the earlier car sales example, one of the biggest challenges for the employer hiring people to work part-time selling cars is experienced when working in a dealership that also employees several full-time sales reps.
 In auto dealerships, reps usually take turns working with customers who walk through their doors.
 Imagine being a full-time employee putting in a 10 hour day and have a part-time sales rep close a profit-rich sale simply because the part-time rep was "next in line."

 If you currently hold a full-time sales position and want to cut your hours back, you may want to consider asking your manager about going part-time.
 While this may bring some negative exposure to yourself if your employer doesn't offer part-time work, you may be able to build a strong enough case why your employer should consider allowing you to work part-time.